jmunixusers/presentations/window-and-desktop-environments.md

 For this presentation, we will talk about window managers as standalone, even though all desktop environments include a window manager, just for ease of distinction.
-Many window managers are not bundled with a desktop environment and give the user complete freedom over teh choice of other applications to be used.
+Many window managers are not bundled with a desktop environment and give the user complete freedom over the choice of other applications to be used.
 This allows the user to create a more customized environment, tailored to their own specific needs.
 When using a standalone window manager, 'extras' like desktop icons, toolbars, wallpapers, or widgets must be added with additional dedicated applications.

-The benefits of using a window manager and seperate applications to add what you need are obviously that you get a more streamlined and customized experience, where you can add what you want and ignore what you dont, while also providing more customizability to your setup.
+The benefits of using a window manager and separate applications to add what you need are obviously that you get a more streamlined and customized experience, where you can add what you want and ignore what you don't, while also providing more customizability to your setup.
 The downside is everything is left up to you.
-Nothing comes set up  or is even garenteed to work out of the box on your machine.
+Nothing comes set up  or is even guaranteed to work out of the box on your machine.
 Configuration is also generally through the use of config files that can be scattered throughout the system and have all sorts of different syntax.

 ### Desktop Environments
-A desktop environment (DE) bundles together a variety of components to provide a common graphical user interface that includes all the usual trappings of a regular user expeirence.
+A desktop environment (DE) bundles together a variety of components to provide a common graphical user interface that includes all the usual trappings of a regular user experience.
 These generally include a window manager, desktop background, icons, toolbar, and perhaps even desktop widgets.

 From here, the user is free to customize their GUI environment in many ways.